makovii/graduate_work/WCC/nodeJs/readme.md

 Nodejs and typescript compiler need to be installed

 ## 2
-Run command below in terminal for transform typescript code to js code using tsconfig,json
+Run command below in terminal for transform typescript code to js code using tsconfig.json
 ```
 tsc
 ```